pattern-library/pattern-library/README.md

 A pattern's js file.

-### ./sass/_PATTERN.scss
+### ./sass/PATTERN.scss

+A SASS file. **NOTE:** do not prefix this file with an underscore or it will be ignored when import-conversion happens.

-A SASS file.
-Includes imports for SASS partials:
+Following the [North Standards](https://github.com/north/north#css-naming-conventions), this file includes imported files for SASS partials:

 * ./sass/partials/_extends.scss
 * ./sass/partials/_mixins.scss